 There is a main large kitchen with cookers, microwaves and storage.

 There are various shower and toilet blocks which are both private and communal and are located centrally on the site.

 We provide basic utensils – cups, cutlery, plates, frying pans and saucepans.

 We have laundry facilities which are also centrally located.
 You will have to pay a small charge for this service each time you use it.

 We have an on-site shop that provides items such as waterproofs, various types of gloves and wellies.

 If you require anything that is not stocked please let us know.

 We are here to help and support you whilst you are with us and can assist with:

-Collecting you from the bus and train station on arrival and take you to Ledbury on departure of the farm
+- Collecting you from the bus and train station on arrival and taking you to Ledbury on your departure of the farm.

-Driving Licence including CPC if you wish to drive a minibus and any other certificates / licences: i.e. forklift, or first aid
+- Driving Licence including CPC if you wish to drive a minibus and any other certificates / licences: i.e. Telescopic training, (JCB/Merlo), Spray certificates, Mechanical or Building skills, forklift, or first aid

 *Please be advised that your valuables are your own responsibility; we recommend you have them insured.